Bubonic plague: Second pandemic

-In the Late Middle Ages Europe experienced the deadliest disease outbreak in history when the Black Death, the infamous pandemic of bubonic plague, hit in 1347, killing one-third of the European human population.
+Medieval society's increasing population was put to deadly halt when, in the Late Middle Ages, Europe experienced the deadliest disease outbreak in history.
+They called it the Great Dying or The Great Pestilence, later coined The Black Death.
+Lasting in potency for roughly six years, 1346–1352, the Black Death claimed one-third of the European human population, with mortality rates as high as 70%–80%.
 Some historians believe that society subsequently became more violent as the mass mortality rate cheapened life and thus increased warfare, crime, popular revolt, waves of flagellants, and persecution.
 The Black Death originated in Central Asia and spread from Italy and then throughout other European countries.
 Arab historians Ibn Al-Wardni and Almaqrizi believed the Black Death originated in Mongolia.
-Chinese records also showed a huge outbreak in Mongolia in the early 1330s.
+Chinese records also show a huge outbreak in Mongolia in the early 1330s.

 In 2022, researchers presented evidence that the plague originated near Lake Issyk-Kul in Kyrgyzstan.
 The Mongols had cut the trade route (the Silk Road) between China and Europe, which halted the spread of the Black Death from eastern Russia to Western Europe.
-The European epidemic may have begun with the siege of Caffa, an attack that Mongols launched on the Italian merchants' last trading station in the region, Caffa in the Crimea.
+The European epidemic may have begun with the siege of Caffa, an attack that Mongols launched on the Italian merchants' last trading station in the region, Caffa, in the Crimea.

 In late 1346, plague broke out among the besiegers and from them penetrated the town.
 The Mongol forces catapulted plague-infested corpses into Caffa as a form of attack, one of the first known instances of biological warfare.
 When spring arrived, the Italian merchants fled on their ships, unknowingly carrying the Black Death.
 Carried by the fleas on rats, the plague initially spread to humans near the Black Sea and then outwards to the rest of Europe as a result of people fleeing from one area to another.
 Rats migrated with humans, traveling among grain bags, clothing, ships, wagons, and grain husks.
 Continued research indicates that black rats, those that primarily transmitted the disease, prefer grain as a primary meal.
 Due to this, the major bulk grain fleets that transported major city's food shipments from Africa and Alexandria to heavily populated areas, and were then unloaded by hand, played a role in increasing the transmission effectiveness of the plague.